ninelore/dotfiles-plasma-i3-old/README.md

 # ninelore's dotfiles
-My Plasma i3 dotfiles
+My old Plasma i3 dotfiles

-## To-Do
-* everithing WIP and Subject to change

 ## Installation
-**I recommend using the yay pacman/AUR wrapper.**
 The root of the repo resembles $HOME (you need to add the dot to everything in the repo root)

 ## Credits